jthernandez999/jthernandez999/README.md

 ### Hello World!👋

  I am a Full Stack Web Developer and Software Engineer currently located in the vibrant city of Los Angeles.
-My professional journey has led me to successfully complete the comprehensive Full Stack Web Developer program at BloomTech.
+My professional journey has led me to successfully complete the comprehensive Full Stack Web Development program at BloomTech.

 As an individual who relishes the opportunity to tackle obstacles in my work, I am thrilled to embark on the developmental phase of my career as a web developer.
 My unbridled passion and unwavering drive for my craft enable me to pursue ambitious goals and exceed expectations in every task I undertake.